Networked Media Open Specifications

 The streamStatus property allows devices to expose the health of the receiver with regards to the validity of the stream being received.

-The streamStatusMessage is a nullable property where devices can offer the reason and further details as to why the current status value was chosen.
+The streamStatusMessage is a nullable property where devices MAY offer the reason and further details as to why the current status value was chosen.

 Examples: